vanus-labs/docs/content/vanus-connect/connector-guides/source/chatai/setup.md

 ### Set up your connection in Vanus Connect

-1. "Write a **Name**① for your connection in Vanus Connect.
+1. Write a **Name**① for your connection in Vanus Connect.

+Click on the **copy**② icon to copy the Webhook URL.
+Use the Webhook URL to receive events.

 ![chatai-source-1](images/chatai-source-1.webp)

-After creating the connection, proceed to click the **document link**② to open a new page with all the details on how to complete the connection.

 2. Fill in the various required configurations.